Travel Advisory for Republic of India

 - Blank Pages Required: 2

-- Proof Of Onward Travel: May be required by customs officials
+- Proof Of Onward Travel: Required by customs officials

-- Drone Usage Law: Prohibited without a license; penalties include fines and imprisonment.
+- Drone Usage Law: Prohibited without official permission/license

 Emergency Contacts